Finding a Doctor who will work on a medical or Attorneys lien

 Do I need an attorney?

-We generally recommend contacting an Accident Doctor within 72 hours of the accident.
+We generally recommend contacting a doctor on lien within 72 hours of the accident.
 Delayed treatment may lead to additional injuries and pain, but can also damage your personal injury claim.
 The insurance company looks for any reason to deny or limit your claim, and delayed treatment is their first choice.
-Your Accident Physician can help you understand the pros and cons of using an attorney, and whether your injuries require long term treatment.
+Doctors on liens can help you understand the pros and cons of using an attorney, and whether your injuries require long term treatment.

 Attorneys Medical Lien

 This is where the attorney signs a Medical lien because he represents you.
-You can sign a doctor’s lien in the doctor’s office, but if you are represented by an attorney, the doctor will fax it over and have the attorney sign it.
-When the attorney settles your case, the doctor’s bill will be paid out of the proceeds.
+You can sign a doctor’s lien in the medical office, but if you are represented by an attorney, they will fax it over and have the attorney sign it.
+When the attorney settles your case, the doctors’ on liens bill will be paid out of the proceeds.

 - Expected settlement amount